2017 Compliance Calendar for Defined Contribution Plans

 Click for full 2017 Compliance Calendar.

-- Audit first-quarter payroll and plan-deposit dates to ensure compliance with the Department of Labor’s rules regarding timely deposit of participant contributions and loan repayments.
+- Audit third quarter payroll and plan deposit dates to ensure compliance with the Department of Labor’s rules regarding timely deposit of participant contributions and loan repayments.

-Verify that employees who became eligible for the plan between January 1 and March 31 received and returned an enrollment form.
-Follow up on forms that were not returned.
+- Verify that employees who became eligible for the plan between July 1 and September 30 received and returned an enrollment form.
+Follow up for forms that were not returned.